captn3m0/codechef/_problems/medium/EXNETWRK.md

     current: 1493557918
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME31/mandarin/EXNETWRK.pdf), [Russian](http://www.codechef.com/download/translated/LTIME31/russian/EXNETWRK.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME31/vietnamese/EXNETWRK.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME31/mandarin/EXNETWRK.pdf), [Russian](http://www.codechef.com/download/translated/LTIME31/russian/EXNETWRK.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME31/vietnamese/EXNETWRK.pdf) as well.

 You have been appointed as the designer for your school's computer network.